James P. Hoffa: 2000s and 2010s

 Employees of Allied Waste/BFI in the Atlanta area ratified their first Teamster contract in December 2005.
 The second-largest U.S. trash hauler, Allied Waste agreed to labor contracts that cover more than 450 workers.
 The Teamsters secured agreements after a year and half of bargaining during which the company tried to demoralize the union and its members by granting raises to workers in non-union location shops and intimidating union supporters.
-"These contracts are a testament to the workersk' courage and determination, and a major step forward in our battle to raise living standards for waste workers across the South," said Hoffa at the time of the victory.
+"These contracts are a testament to the workers' courage and determination, and a major step forward in our battle to raise living standards for waste workers across the South," said Hoffa at the time of the victory.

 The Teamsters started contract negotiations in September 2006 with UPS over its package workers' contract and initial bargaining at a UPS Freight terminal in Indianapolis, Indiana.
 Ken Hall, Director of the Teamsters Parcel and Small Package Division said that the initial contract at the UPS Freight terminal in Indianapolis would serve "as a template or a model for other locations."

 A new, five-year contract was ratified by NetJets mechanics, aircraft fuelers, cleaners, and stock clerks in January 2007.

 "At NetJets, Teamsters are making real gains despite negative trends elsewhere," said Allen Price, Teamsters Local 284 President.
 The contract covers 143 workers.

 A tentative agreement was reached for Teamster members working at Costco in California in January 2007.
 More than 13,000 workers at 40 locations in the state are covered under the agreement.

 Members of the Brotherhood of Maintenance of Way Employees (BMWED) and Brotherhood of Locomotive Engineers and Trainmen (BLET) ratified a new contract for those working on the nation's freight rail lines.
 The agreement includes general wage increases totaling 17 percent (18.2 percent compounded over the life of the agreement), which will remain effective until December 31, 2009.
 Both the BMWED and BLET are members of the Teamsters Rail Conference.

 Indianapolis Teamsters working at UPS Freight voted to ratify their first contract in October 2007.
 The agreement will improve wages, benefits, and working conditions.
 "For more than 50 years, workers at UPS Freight's predecessor, Overnite, fought to win a Teamster contract.
 Today the union fulfilled its promise that we would not quit until workers achieved economic justice."

 UPS Teamsters approved a new contract in November 2007 with a five-year term covering 240,000 workers.
 The contract will increase wages annually and increase funds that provide pension, health, and welfare benefits.
 "We…have negotiated an agreement that will greatly benefit our members at U.P.S. as well as Teamster members in other industries covered by pension and health and welfare funds."